K4TEL/atrium-alto-postprocess/README.md

 ├── stats_<docname2>.csv
 └── ...
 ```
+This is the end of the text quality classification and filtering step.
+You can now use the `final_page_stats.csv` to
+find files that need another round of OCR or manual correction based on the line type counts.
+The files with the
+majority of clean lines can be marked for further processing based on text.
+It is also possible to guess handwritten
+files by the absence of clear text lines or majority of trash lines, these files can be excluded from further processing
+before the Handwritten Text Recognition (HTR) processing is applied.

 ---

 ### ▶ Step 5: Extract Keywords (KER) based on tf-idf

-Finally, you can extract keywords 🔎 from your processed text.
+Finally, you can extract keywords 🔎 from your text.
 This script runs on a directory of subdirectories with
-page-specific files `.txt`.
+page-specific files `.txt` (e.g., `../PAGE_TXT/`).

     python3 keywords.py -i <input_dir> -l <lang> -w <integer> -n <integer> -d <output_dir> -o <output_file>.csv